 Step on Track Programme

-Careers in Racing are excited to announce the launch of our new ‘Step on Track Programme’ – a free one-week development programme for 16 -19 year-olds this October Half Term.
+Careers in Racing are excited to announce the launch of our new ‘Step on Track Programme’ – a free development programme for 16 -19 year-olds.
 The programme sponsored by Sky Sports Racing is aimed at those from an ethnic background to allow them to explore the vast amount of opportunities and exciting career routes in the sport of horseracing.

 Why we are doing this?

-The Step On Track has been developed in response to the lack of BAME representation within British racing and aims to engage young people from BAME backgrounds with Britain’s second largest spectator sport, as well as showcasing the varied and exciting career opportunities that it can provide.
+The Step On Track has been developed in response to the underrepresented groups British racing and aims to engage young people from diverse backgrounds with Britain’s second largest spectator sport, as well as showcasing the varied and exciting career opportunities that it can provide.

 In the sports sector, only 5% of Board members and 3% of senior leaders are black, Asian or minority ethnic.
 This is also the case in some parts of British racing and the British Horseracing Authority and Careers in Racing are committed to taking positive action to address this.

 The Step on Track Programme is a development opportunity put in place to encourage and develop people from underrepresented groups in our sport.